MonashBioinformaticsPlatform/trimviz/README.md

 ### Command-line arguments:

-trimviz takes a random sample of trimmed reads from a fastq file, looks up the same reads in an untrimmed fastq file and visualises the trimmed reads with respect to surrounding base call quality values and adapter sequence.
-In soft-clipping mode, trimviz will instead visualize the soft-clipping of reads by an aligner.
+Trimviz takes a random sample of untrimmed reads from a fastq file, looks up the same reads in an trimmed fastq file and visualises the trimmed reads with respect to surrounding base call quality values and adapter sequence.
+In soft-clipping mode, Trimviz will instead visualize the soft-clipping of reads by an aligner.

 ```
     Usage:
-    ./trimvis.py FQ -o/-O output_dir -u untrimmed.fq.gz -t trimmed.fq.gz [ -b align.bam -g reference.fa ]
+    ./trimviz.py FQ -o/-O output_dir -u untrimmed.fq.gz -t trimmed.fq.gz [ -b align.bam -g reference.fa ]
-    ./trimvis.py SC -o/-O output_dir -u unaligned.fq.gz -b align.bam -g reference.fa
+    ./trimviz.py SC -o/-O output_dir -u unaligned.fq.gz -b align.bam -g reference.fa

-    trimsvis.py FQ        Fastq-fastq comparison.
+    trimsviz.py FQ        Fastq-fastq comparison.
 Bam file and genome fasta file can be optionally given to view the mapping outcomes for trimmed reads.
-    trimsvis.py SC        Treat soft clipping as the trimming of interest.
+    trimsviz.py SC        Treat soft clipping as the trimming of interest.
 Bam and genome fasta file are required, with only one fastq file.

     options:
     -o/--out_dir          Directory for output.
 If it already exists, an error will be generated.